-Once treatment begins, your doctor may prescribe medicines to treat any problems that occur.
-In addition to medicines, here are other ways to maintain a healthy mouth during treatment:
+Once treatment begins, your doctor may prescribe medications to treat any problems that occur.
+In addition to medications, here are other ways to maintain a healthy mouth during treatment:

-- Check your mouth every day to detect problems (eg, mouth sores or white patches).
+- Check your mouth every day to detect problems, such as mouth sores or white patches.
 Report any problems to your doctor.

 - Keep your mouth moist.
 You can do this by:

 - Sipping water or spraying your mouth with water often throughout the day

 - Chewing sugar-free gum or sucking on hard candy

 - Taking medication prescribed by your doctor to increase saliva